 Social protection policies and programmes prevent, manage and overcome situations that adversely affect people’s wellbeing, such as illness, maternity, disability or old age, unemployment and economic crises or natural disasters.
 Social protection programmes consist of things like social insurance, social assistance, micro and area-based schemes to protect communities, and child protection.

-While the Cambodian government has established a Human Rights Committee staffed by members of the ruling party, it has been criticised for its bias and lack of action.21 The UN’s Paris Principles covering the criteria for national human rights institutions, states that to be effective they should have autonomy from government, guaranteed by legislation.22 The UN’s Special Rapporteur on the situation of human rights in Cambodia, Rhona Smith, was appointed in March 2015.23
+While the Cambodian government has established a Cambodian Human Rights Committee (CHRC), this is not an independent body.
+When the CHRC was considering comments made by the United Nations Human Rights Council during its Universal Periodic Review in January 2019, for example, the CHRC issued a statement saying that it would only accept recommendations supportive of the Cambodian government.41 The UN’s Paris Principles covering the criteria for national human rights institutions state that to be effective they should have autonomy from government, guaranteed by legislation.42 The UN’s Special Rapporteur on the situation of human rights in Cambodia, Rhona Smith, was appointed in March 2015.43

 - 1. United Nations, Department of Economic and Social Affairs (DESA).
 “Copenhagen Declaration on Social Development, 1995.”
 Accessed June 28, 2015. www.un.org/esa/socdev/wssd/text-version/agreements/decparti.htm